 Applications must indicate the property’s minimum set-aside, which cannot change after submission.
 If the Applicant opts for average income, the market study must specifically reflect this choice.

-Properties electing the average income minimum set-aside may not:
+Properties electing the average income minimum set-aside:

-contain market-rate units; or
+may not contain market-rate units; and

-propose average designations exceeding 60% of area median income (AMI) for any bedroom type (a pro-rata distribution).
+should have equitable distribution of unit designations throughout all floorplans to the extent possible.

 KHRC may waive the foregoing, if necessary, for a rehabilitation application to better fit the household incomes of in-place tenants.

-For projects with more than one building, owners must select that each building is part of a multiple building set-aside on line 8b in Part II of IRS Form 8609.
+For projects with more than one building, the AI minimum set aside must be selected for each building in the project and owners must select that each building is part of the same multiple building project on line 8b in Part II of IRS Form 8609.

 Determined at full application.